 - Directed recruiting, fundraising, and logistical operations for the Under-18 Irish Junior National Baseball Team’s trip to Italy for the European Baseball Championship Tournament.

 - Brought 16-year old Irish baseball player Fionn Gallaher-Hall to the USA to attend a one-week Nike Baseball Camp.

-Teaching Baseball to Children in Ireland: The BUF Approach
+Teaching Baseball to Children in Ireland: The Baseball United Approach

 Teaching baseball to children is not an easy task.
 Even in America, where baseball is one of the most popular spectator sports, the number of children playing baseball is steadily declining in many communities, due in large part to poorly trained volunteer coaches.

 The problems faced by youth baseball programs in America are magnified in countries where baseball is not traditionally played.
 However, Ireland’s rich history of bat and ball games, coupled with the familiarity of Irish children with the game of rounders — the “ancestral sport” of baseball — provides a starting point for teaching the game to children.

 In 2018, the Baseball United Foundation established the Irish American Baseball Society.
 IABS celebrates the contributions of Irish Americans to the game of baseball while working to advance the growth of the game of baseball in Ireland.